AlexanderSvyatokho/pychess/README.md

-# pychess
+# PyChess

+Simple chess game written in Python not using any engines and without studying any chess algorithms.
+Naive implementation for fun.

-# ToDo
+## ToDo List
 Core:
-  - One move ahead bot: makes a move that gives the highest score after his and opponent's moves
-  - N moves ahead bot
+  - Depth N bot
   - GUI: moves list

-Postponned:
+  - More unit tests
+  - Review and improve the code

+Postponed:
+  - Ability to play for black
-  - Promotion options
+  - Promotion options (currently Queen is the only option)
   - En passant move
+  - Threefold repetition: draw if the same position occurs three times during the game
   - Fifty-move rule: draw by 50 moves without captures and pawn moves
-  - Threefold repetition: draw if the same position occurs three times during the game